 Insurance adjusters may contact you quickly after a crash.
 They may sound sympathetic, but their goal is to minimize what their company pays.
 Politely decline to give a recorded statement, and speak with an attorney before discussing the specifics of your claim.

-5. Contact a Distracted Driving Accident Attorney
+5. Talk to a Distracted Driving Accident Attorney

 Time is critical in these cases.
 Cell phone records can be overwritten, surveillance footage may be deleted, and witness memories fade.
 An experienced distracted driving lawyer can act quickly to preserve essential evidence and protect your legal rights.